salvador-mdev/repositorio-com-readme/README.md

 ```
 git clone <url-do-repositorio>
 ```
-2 - Acesse a pasta doo projeto
+2 - Acesse a pasta do projeto
 ```
 cd repositorio-com-readme
 ```